 Key Highlights

-- PDW is a measure of the variability in platelet size, which gives information about platelet activation and function.
+- PDW measures the variability in platelet size, which gives information about platelet activation and function.

-- High PDW can be a possible indicator of health conditions like tumours, blood disorders, iron deficiency, and cardiovascular or respiratory diseases.
+- High PDW can indicate conditions like tumours, blood disorders, iron deficiency, and cardiovascular or respiratory diseases.

 - The key to managing high PDW is tackling the root cause – this could involve treating the primary disease, addressing iron deficiency or initiating antiplatelet therapy.

-- Regular monitoring of your PDW along with other platelet indices can provide crucial insights into your health condition.
+- Regular monitoring of your PDW and other platelet indices can provide crucial insights into your health condition.

 What is PDW?

-Platelets are tiny blood cells produced by large cells called megakaryocytes in your bone marrow.
-They play a vital role in forming clots to stop bleeding.
-PDW is a measure of how much the size of platelets in your blood varies.
+Platelets are small blood cells produced by megakaryocytes in the bone marrow.
+They play a crucial role in forming clots to stop bleeding.
+Platelet Distribution Width (PDW) measures how much the size of these platelets varies in your blood.

 How is the PDW Blood Test Performed?